maquejp/clear_vscode_ext/README.md

 This will:
 1. Export all your installed extensions to a new timestamped JSON file (`vscode-extensions-YYYYMMDD-HHMMSS.json`)
-2. Create a copy named `to_be_removed.json` that you can edit
+2. Create a copy named `vscode-extensions-to-be-removed.json` that you can edit

 ### Removing Extensions

-1. Edit `to_be_removed.json` to keep only the extensions you want to remove
+1. Edit `vscode-extensions-to-be-removed.json` to keep only the extensions you want to remove
 2. Run:

 ```bash
 ./remove_extensions.sh
 ```

+3. If the file `vscode-extensions-to-be-removed.json` doesn't exist, the script will automatically run `export_extensions.sh` to create it
-3. You'll be prompted for each extension with a yes/no question before it's actually removed
+4. You'll be prompted for each extension with a yes/no question before it's actually removed

 ## Requirements